CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/udo-in-appengine-plugin.md

 sidebar_position: 5
 ---

-# User-Defined Object (UDO) in AppEngine Plugin Project
+# User-Defined Object (UDO) in CompuTec AppEngine Plugin Project

-AppEngine offers out-of-the-box support for User Defined Objects.
+CompuTec AppEngine offers out-of-the-box support for User Defined Objects.
 This allows a developer to easily define User Defined Tables, Fields, and Objects.
 These definitions will be used during the plugin update process on the selected database.

 To streamline development further, you can use the [CompuTec AppEngine Plugin Code Generator](https://www.nuget.org/packages/CompuTec.AppEngine.PluginCodeGenerator/) to generate models, serializers and controllers (REST API and OData v4) for your UDOs.
 This guide walks you through the steps to define and implement UDOs.